Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 Charlotte Stats and Trends

-- Charlotte has four wins against the spread in seven games this year.
+- Charlotte has played seven games, with four wins against the spread.

-- Charlotte's games this year have hit the over on two of seven set point totals (28.6%).
+- Charlotte's games this season have hit the over two times in seven opportunities (28.6%).

 - Charlotte is 2-0-1 against the spread and 3-0 overall in games when it puts up more than 33 points.

-- Charlotte is 2-0-1 against the spread and 3-0 overall when the team amasses more than 448.3 yards.
+- Charlotte is 2-0-1 against the spread and 3-0 overall when the team piles up more than 448.3 yards.

 - The 49ers have turned the ball over nine times this season, one more turnover than the Hilltoppers have forced (8).